Maharashtra elections: Average victory margin of candidates was 49 per cent of total votes polled

 Performance of Re-elected MLAs:

-Out of total 118 re-elected MLAs 60 have won with more than 50per cent of the vote share.
+Out of total 118 re-elected MLAs, 60 have won with more than 50 per cent of the vote share.

 40 re-elected MLAs have won with less than 10per cent of margin of victory whereas 23 have won with more than 30per cent of margin of victory.